cityandwool/danryland/_posts/2017-06-13-google-analytics-conversion-rates.markdown

 _Behaviour > Site Content > Landing Pages_

-If you

 I'd suggest focusing your efforts on reviewing the top three pages that you find here.
-While looking at these pages check if your two call to actions are clearly visible.
-​
-The things you'll want to look out for here are:
+While looking at these pages you'll want to look out for the following:

-Page Speed
+### Page Speed ###

 What kind of page speed are you getting?
 Use Google Page Speed tool to help find ways to improve your page speed.

-Marketing content
+### Content Marketing ###

-Is the content clear
-Is your content clear and focused on getting across your 'why' Is there clarity and urgency to your actions?
+Is the content clear?
+Is your content clear and easy to understand?
+Is there clarity and urgency to your actions?

+## 4. Using your data, implement improvements ##

+Now that we have goals define and we know more information about our users, we can find the problem areas and craft solutions to improve your conversion rate.
+Adding tools like HotJar to help with heatmaps, user recordings and funnels can also help us see what could be holding users back from registering or donating.

+If you're interested, you can [read more about the best tools for improving user feedback](https://danryland.co.uk/why-listen-to-customer-feedback).
+I'd also be great to hear how you use your Google Analytics data to increase your conversion rates.